mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 [![](../assets/img/screenshots/Shelly_Pro_EM_Actions.png) ](../assets/img/screenshots/Shelly_Pro_EM_Actions.png)

-Once done, the virtual switch appears in green in the Shelly App and you can also see its definition in the Shelly App (the steps above can also be done from teh Shelly App).
+Once done, the virtual switch appears in green in the Shelly App and you can also see its definition in the Shelly App (the steps above can also be done from the Shelly App).

 | [![](../assets/img/screenshots/Shelly_App_EM_Switch_Virtuel_Bouton.png) ](../assets/img/screenshots/Shelly_App_EM_Switch_Virtuel_Bouton.png) | [![](../assets/img/screenshots/Shelly_App_EM_Switch_Virtuel_Definition.png) ](../assets/img/screenshots/Shelly_App_EM_Switch_Virtuel_Definition.png)